 What do I do if I have a scheduling conflict?

-If you have tried everything to avoid a conflict with a rehearsal, but cannot find a way around your scheduling problem, contact Dr. Strauss as soon as possible.
+If you have tried everything to avoid a conflict with a rehearsal, but cannot find a way around your scheduling problem, contact Beth Taylor as soon as possible.
 In many cases, these conflicts can be worked out.

 Should I wait to march?